 1 – Talk to your child’s occupational therapist, if you have one, about what can replace the bottle in terms of its sensory benefit.
 Children with sensory integration disorder using a bottle at a late age may legitimately need this oral activity for self-calming, which they might not have mastered in other ways.
 Suddenly removing it with no alternative may trigger more setback than progress.
 A few inches of surgical tubing can be knotted for a child to suck, chew, and pull.
 Teething rings as for infants may work too.
 If your child craves and actually eats non food items, this is another problem called pica.
 It needs assessment and treatment, as it too can impair IQ, learning, or development.
 Read about pica here.

-3 – After you’ve successfully launched the transition off any gluten foods that your milk addict eats (and some eat very few, so this can be easy), approach the bigger battle: Withdraw all dairy protein (casein and whey).
+3 – After the gluten is gone, a few weeks in, approach the bigger battle: Withdraw all dairy protein (casein and whey).
 Begin with casein-free ingredients where they won’t be noticed.
 When baking, making smoothies, mixing mashed potatoes, or using a pancake mix (gluten free), sub in milks from almond, cashew, hemp, coconut (full fat canned or from carton) but not oat (contains gluten) or soy.
 Do not use soy milk or soy yogurt – it will trigger the same opiate chemistry.
 Eventually, your child will completely avoid fluid milk from any mammals (including you mom!) and products made from those milks: Butter, margarines with milk ingredients, cheeses, yogurt that is frozen, creamy, Greek, low fat, any fat, or fat free; Lactaid and lactose free milk (still has casein in it); cream soups and dressings (Ranch dressing, chowders, soups thickened with cream or milk), ice cream, sherbet, pizza or anything else with cheese, Goldfish or Cheezits or cheese puffs, and so on.
 Avoid foods whose labels say casein, whey, calcium caseinate, powdered dry milk, butter milk, cream, sour cream, cottage cheese, cheese, Parmesan, milk solids, or butter.
 “Dairy free” does not mean casein free, so read labels carefully.

-4 – Balance gut microflora as aggressively and completely as possible.
-This may necessitate a functional medicine stool microbiology to assess the good and bad gut bugs, plus targeted use of probiotics, antibiotics, herbal anti-microbials, or fermented foods.
+4 – Balance gut microbes.
+These help finish digestion.
 Long short, if none of this is working, a troublesome gut biome would be high on my suspect list – so get this part sorted out.
 Need help?
 Contact me!

 6 – Put in some healthy fats!
-Oils from nuts, olive oil, coconut oil, ghee (clarified butter), avocado, grape seed oil are all excellent and healthful choices that you can sub in for cooking, baking, and dressings.
+Oils from nuts (if allergy-safe for your child), sesame oil, olive oil, coconut oil, ghee (clarified butter), avocado, grape seed oil are all excellent and healthful choices that you can sub in for cooking, baking, and dressings.
 Nut butters and nuts themselves also provide healthy varied fats.
 Fish oil supplements are a useful boost too, since milk addicts don’t get much (if any) omega 3 fatty acids.
 There are some excellent kid friendly products out there.

 7 – Minerals!
 Supplement these until interest in mineral rich foods kicks in.
 Minerals are abundant in leafy greens, vegetables, bone broths, meats, eggs, and herbs.
 But before your kid is eating that stuff daily, bridge the gap with a mineral rich supplement.
 It should contain at least 15 mg zinc and cover selenium, chromium, manganese, molybdenum, and boron also.
 What about iron?
 Hard to say without you being my patient and completing an assessment with me.
 Iron is potentially toxic and deadly if dosed incorrectly.
 If marginal, it creates multiple functional problems (insomnia, hyperactivity, immune compromise, depleted serotonin and more).
 But don’t supplement it without guidance from your doctor.
 Or me.